mokuda2/senioryearreflection/_posts/2023-03-03-Opposites-versus-Complements.md

 I was stung again.
 He didn't want to figure out why he was feeling the way he was?
 At least he wanted me to think that he didn't know why he was feeling the way he was feeling.
 That was the message I got from him.
 It had been a while since I had felt frustrated with someone, but I did feel pretty frustrated with Connor.
 I had given him some time and space, and he wasn’t going to be open about his feelings and intentions?

 Not only that, but it sounded like he just wanted my body.
 He didn't want anything else.
 What was the point of that?
 He could’ve found plenty of better-looking guys who wouldn't have wanted any emotional connection with him as much as he wanted with me.
-Well, now I realized what he meant when he asked me if I’d get hurt being physical.
+Now I realized what he meant when he asked me if I’d get hurt being physical.
 I WAS going to get hurt.
 He didn't know what he wanted, he didn't have any interest in me emotionally, and he didn't know what made him abruptly lose interest in me?
 Now I got really scared.
 Now I understood why Sam told me no to making out.
 Getting physical with someone when establishing that nothing would get more serious than that was a sign of a person who couldn’t be trusted with commitment.

 ```Sam: I'd say protect your heart.
 Don't continue to stay attached if they won't reciprocate.
 You deserve a real relationship where you both emotionally connect.
 One sided emotions make it much harder.
 But you do you```